 Products of the body’s own metabolism not only have a regulatory effect on the immune system, but can also influence the growth or persistence of bacteria.
 The contribution of host metabolites in antimicrobial defence is still largely unexplored.
-We postulate that a targeted modulation of the host metabolism can inhibit pathogen growth and develop an antimicrobial efficacy against persisters.
-We will investigate this paradigmatically with a Salmonella infection model.
-We will use methods of bioinformatics and machine learning to identify new antimicrobially effective target structures anchored in the metabolism from highly complex metabolome and transcriptome data.
-In the Jantsch-Lab macrophages will be infected with Salmonella and different signalling pathways of the macrophages will be disturbed.
+We postulated that a targeted modulation of the host metabolism can inhibit pathogen growth and develop an antimicrobial efficacy against persisters.
+We investigated this paradigmatically with a Salmonella infection model.
+We used methods of bioinformatics and machine learning to identify new antimicrobially effective target structures anchored in the metabolism from highly complex metabolome and transcriptome data.
+In the Jantsch-Lab macrophages were infected with Salmonella and different signalling pathways of the macrophages will be disturbed.
 In the Dettmer-Lab, genome-wide gene expression analyses (in collaboration with the Genomics Core Unit of the University of Regensburg), comprehensive metabolome analyses as well as targeted quantitative metabolite and metabolic tracer analyses are performed on samples obtained from infected macrophages.
 The Spang group develops predictive models of pathogen control, network modelling of host-pathogen interaction and causal models for the identification of putative antimicrobial target structures.
 The new candidates are then validated in vitro and in vivo in the Jantsch-Lab and Dettmer-Lab.
-This will provide the basis for new approaches to host-based therapy of multi-resistant pathogens.
+This provides the basis for new approaches to host-based therapy of multi-resistant pathogens.

 Multi-resistant pathogens do not infect everyone they affect.
 Some people have high-end macrophages that control and fend off the infection, while other people’s macrophages cannot.
 We suspect the difference between these scavenger cells of the immune system in their metabolism.
 As a rule, nobody knows how fit his macrophages will be in the event of an infection.
 Therefore, it is important to better understand the characteristic properties of potent macrophages and then make these properties diagnosable.
 In this way, high-risk patients for infections could be identified early on.
 Furthermore, the metabolism of macrophages can be influenced in different ways not only by a variety of drugs, but also by an inflammatory reaction (metaflammation) caused by excessive food intake and triggered by metabolic processes.
-We do not yet know how these factors affect the fitness of macrophages to defend themselves against pathogens.
+How these factors affect the fitness of macrophages to defend themselves against pathogens is one of the key questions in this scientific field.

 Macrophages (red) phagocytose bacteria (green)